cytec/SynoDLNAtrakt/readme.md

 5.	git clone //URLHERE//
 6.	change to the SynoDLNAtrakt directory
 7.	change the config file if needed
-8.	start SynoDLNAtrakt (python SynoDLNAtrakt.py)
+8.	start SynoDLNAtrakt (python SynoDLNAtrakt.py start)

 now you can access SynoDLNAtrakt through your browser: http://YOURIP:1337